5T33Z0/Clover-Crate/Graphics/README.md

 ## Load VBios
 Loads video bios from a file.
 It must be present in `EFI/CLOVER/OEM/xxx/ROM` or `EFI/CLOVER/ROM` and its name must consist of `vendor_device.rom`, e.g. `1002_68d8.rom`.
 Since r3222, longer file names including sub-vendor and sub-revision are supported as well.
 For example `10de_0f00_1458_3544.rom`.
 This option is useful if you want to load a patched Vbios when running macOS.

 This can also be used to inject device information of mobile Radeon cards into the system, if macOS cannot detect it.
-Clover will grab the VBios from the legacy memory at address `0xc0000` injects it into the system so the mobile Radeon card turns on!
+Clover will grab the VBios from the legacy memory at address `0xc0000` injects it into the system so the mobile Radeon card turns on.

 For computers with UEFI-only BIOS, there is no Vbios on the legacy address.